AlphaGenes/AlphaImpute-docs/chapters/00-front-matter.md

 #### Windows

-The program will function on any PC with a 64-bit processor with SSE3 instructions.
-It requires Windows 7 or later.
+The program will run on Windows 7 or later, if the PC has a 64-bit processor with SSE3 instructions.
+The executable depends on a list of .dll and .pdb files, which are available in the zip-file.
+If you move the executable to a different location, ensure that the .dll and .pdb are also found in the `PATH` environment variable.

 ## Conditions of use